Advertiser Disclosure

 If you want to set up a direct deposit, you have to talk with your employer.
 Employers who offer direct deposit will inform you on how the process works and the steps to enroll in the direct deposit system.
 You will need to open a bank account if you do not have one already.
 Your employer will need your bank account number and routing number to send direct deposits.
 You can check with your bank for those numbers or browse your online dashboard to find those numbers.
 Upon completion, future payments will automatically go to your bank account.

 Some employees do not believe receiving their money 1-2 days early will not make much of a difference.
 These people may have no issues covering living expenses and other costs.
 However, early deposits still have benefits.
 You can invest your money sooner or collect interest from your savings accounts.
-Most banks offer microscopic savings rates, but you can score a 4.00% APY (1) on a Current savings pod.
-Current (*) can offer higher savings rates than traditional banks since Current (*) is a financial technology company that offers mobile banking services.
+Most banks offer microscopic savings rates, but you can score up to a 4.00% bonus (1) on a Current savings pod.
+Current (*) can offer higher savings rates than traditional banks since Current (*) is a financial technology company that offers mobile finance services.
 They don’t pay for local branches and other overhead expenses, allowing them to pass on the savings to consumers.

 How Long Do Direct Deposits Usually Take?